 - Long-term damage to nerves, muscles or other soft tissues

 - Wrongful death

 These types of injuries can have permanent damage for the patient, leaving them with physical disability, psychological and emotional trauma and financial hardships.
 When the injury was caused by negligence, the victim or their family has the right to file for a medical malpractice lawsuit to cover their damages from the plastic surgery that went wrong.

 Chicago Plastic Surgery Malpractice Lawyers

 An error during a plastic surgery procedure can result in a permanent deformity or death.
-Rosenfeld Injury Lawyers represents individuals and families in medical malpractice cases involving errors made before, during or after plastic surgery procedures.
+Rosenfeld Injury Lawyers LLC represents individuals and families in medical malpractice cases involving errors made before, during or after plastic surgery procedures.
 Our office has a network of doctors who can evaluate your case to determine where the errors were made.
 Call us for a complementary case evaluation without cost or obligation on your end.